 Understanding Common Needs Among Account Holders

 Gaining an in-depth understanding of users’ actual needs is essential for delivering an effective UX.
 In the case of digital banking platforms, this likely involves studying account holders’ banking patterns and forming persona groups to inform UX decisions.
-For example, our team at Alogent routinely considers two key user groups when developing our digital banking platform, NXT:

 “On-the-go” users primarily use digital and mobile banking solutions to view account balances, pay bills, make peer-to-peer payments, and transfer funds.
 On-the-go users need a UX that allows them to quickly complete their banking tasks and move on with the rest of the day.